starton-io/discord-airdrop-bot/readme.md

 ## Discord
 You need to have a Discord Developper Account.
-You can apply here: [discord developer portal](https://discord.com/developers/)
+You can apply here: [discord developer portal](https://discord.com/developers/) You can find more informations here: https://discordjs.guide/preparations/setting-up-a-bot-application.html

 When you have your credentials you need to set them in a `.env` file

 - `BOT_TOKEN=`
+- `GUILD_ID=`

 You also need to set the **channel id** related to your contest.